zhaozhang/zhaozhang.github.io/_teaching/2023-fall-teaching-1.md

 #location: "16:332:579:08"
 ---

-This is a cross-listed (graduate level course with the focus of system perspectives in distributed deep learning.
-The goal of this course is to develop comprehen- sive and deep understanding of internals of deep learning systems to inspire and foster students’ future research direction.
-This course covers a wide range of topics of neural network architecture, optimization methods, parallel training paradigms, high-performance computing architecture, and communication algo- rithms.
+This is a cross-listed course with the focus of system perspectives in distributed deep learning.
+The goal of this course is to develop comprehensive and deep understanding of internals of deep learning systems to inspire and foster students’ future research direction.
+This course covers a wide range of topics of neural network architecture, optimization methods, parallel training paradigms, high-performance computing architecture, and communication algorithms.
 This course conveys the principles of distributed/parallel system design with the state-of-the-art deep learning progress.

 Prerequisite:
 ======